IVF & COVID19 – Top 5 Things You Can Still do to Mitigate the Risk of Specimen Loss

 THINGS TO QUICKLY DEFINE:

-• WHO IS IN CHARGE OF CRYOGENIC STORAGE?
-Who is the one that will own responsibility of the storage tanks being filled and inspected?
-Who will own the responsibility of overseeing all critical functions are taking place in accordance with protocols?
+- WHO IS IN CHARGE OF CRYOGENIC STORAGE?
+Who is the one that will own responsibility for the storage tanks being filled and inspected?
+Who will own the responsibility of overseeing all critical functions that are taking place in accordance with protocols?
 Who is that one person you trust more than anyone to ensure specimens are safely stored at all times?

-• WHO IS RESPONBILE FOR PERFORMING QC FUNCTIONS to ensure storage tanks, liquid nitrogen supply cylinders, O2 monitors, ventilation and air exchange and such are functional and operating properly?
+- WHO IS RESPONSIBLE FOR PERFORMING QC FUNCTIONS to ensure storage tanks, liquid nitrogen supply cylinders, O2 monitors, ventilation and air exchange and such are functional and operating properly?

-• HOW AND WHEN SHOULD CRITICAL EQIUPMENT UNDERGO QC?
+- HOW AND WHEN SHOULD CRITICAL EQUIPMENT UNDERGO QC?
 How often and at what interval will your staff physically inspect and ensure storage tanks are filled with liquid nitrogen.

-• WHAT YOU WILL DO IF YOU RUN OUT OF SUPPLIES SUCH AS LIQUID NITORGEN?
+- WHAT YOU WILL DO IF YOU RUN OUT OF SUPPLIES SUCH AS LIQUID NITROGEN?
 Make sure that you have back-up vendors in place.
 More about this later in the Top-5 list.